What Is the Active Directory Tombstone Lifetime?

 Get-ADObject -ldapFilter:"(msDS-LastKnownRDN=*)" -IncludeDeletedObjects

-Default tombstone lifetime (TSL) value in different Operating Systems
+Default Tombstone Lifetime (TSL) Value in Different Operating Systems

-OS Tombstone Lifetime
+Operating System Tombstone Lifetime

 Windows 2000 60 days